sassoftware/sas-viya-sdk-js/sdk/va-report-components/documentation/docs/api/SASReportPageElement.md

 Specify the index of the report page that you want to display. `0` is the first page.
 Either `pageName` or `pageIndex` can be used, but not both.

+### `restrictViewportGestures: boolean`

+If `true`, some interactive viewport features may be restricted.
+Currently the only restriction is that a modifier key is required to enable zooming with the scroll wheel.
+When the user engages the scroll wheel a transluecent overlay is placed over the visual with a message indicating which modifier key is required to enable zooming.
+The overlay disappears when the key is pressed.

+default value: `true`

 ## Properties

 ### `menuItemProvider: MenuItemProvider`